velajua/utility_library/README.md

 Overall, Slack is a powerful tool for team collaboration and communication, and is widely used by businesses and organizations of all sizes to improve productivity, efficiency, and collaboration among team members.

 - [`utils`](utils/README.md): A general-purpose module with various helper functions and decorators

+In Python, a decorator is a special type of function that can modify or enhance the behavior of another function or class without changing its source code.
+A decorator is a higher-order function that takes another function as input and returns a new function that adds some additional behavior to the original function.
+Decorators are a key feature of Python and are commonly used in many frameworks and libraries.

+Decorators are defined using the "@" symbol followed by the name of the decorator function.
+The decorator function takes a single argument, which is the function or class being decorated.
+The decorator function then returns a new function or class that wraps the original function or class and adds some additional behavior.